onevcat/UniWebView-Docs/docs/latest/faq.md

 > This Editor plugin is a full-featured mobile version.
 Although UniWebView is designed for mobile platforms, you could also put it in a standalone macOS game if you want.

+#### Sometimes the session is not kept on iOS.

+On iOS, the web view is running in another self-managed process.
+It always takes some time (typically several seconds) to synchronize your cookie/session to the cookie storage.
+So if you destroy the web view too soon before the storage could be synced, the cookie/session information might be lost.
+This behavior is more likely a limitation of `WKWebView` on iOS system.

 #### Does this package support Unity Personal or does it only work in Unity Professional?

 UniWebView can work well in all supported platforms with both Unity Personal and Profession.